 - 1. Become acquainted with the background of the Teacher Candidate. - 2.
 Establish a welcoming and supportive relationship, including providing the Teacher Candidate with a desk or other personal work space. - 3.
 Promote student and parent recognition of the Teacher Candidate as a "teacher." - 4.
-Meet with the College Faculty during the first week of the assignment in order to: - participate in a discussion of the candidate's and mentor's goals, ways to meet the goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - address any questions regarding the use of the assessment rubrics, the Positive Impact on Student Learning Project (including 'student voice''), and the Teacher Performance Assessment. - reach agreement on a tentative time-line for the Teacher Candidate's transition to full-time solo student teaching for a minimum of three weeks or as lead teacher in co-teaching - share expectations and any concerns - set dates & times for the mid-term and final evaluation conferences. - 5.
+Meet with the College Faculty during the first week of the assignment in order to: - participate in a discussion of the candidate's and mentor's goals, ways to meet the goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - discuss classroom management approaches and ways to support the candidate in developing effective classroom management skills. - address any questions regarding the use of the assessment rubrics and the Teacher Performance Assessment. - reach agreement on a tentative time-line for the Teacher Candidate's transition to full-time solo student teaching for a minimum of three weeks or as lead teacher in co-teaching - share expectations and any concerns - set dates & times for the mid-term and final evaluation conferences. - 5.
 Help orient the Teacher Candidate to the school. - 6.
 Provide a gradual transition for the Teacher Candidate to increase teaching responsibility to the minimum of three-weeks of solo full-time teaching or lead teacher in a co-teaching placement. - 7.
-Provide the Teacher Candidate opportunities to meet the expectations of the assessment rubrics, Positive Impact on Student Learning Project, and Teacher Performance Assessment. - 8.
-Provide regular coaching and constructive feedback to the Teacher Candidate concerning her/his lesson planning, teaching, and management, including written and verbal comments keyed to the MiT Assessment Rubric (The Evergreen State College formative instrument). - 9.
+Provide the Teacher Candidate opportunities to meet the expectations of the assessment rubrics, and Teacher Performance Assessment, including supporting the candidate in obtaining parental/guardian permission for videotaping and collection of student work. - 8.
+Provide regular coaching and constructive feedback to the Teacher Candidate concerning her/his lesson planning, teaching, cultural competencies, and management, including written and verbal comments keyed to the MiT Assessment Rubric (The Evergreen State College formative instrument). - 9.
 Review and discuss the conceptual and developmental appropriateness of Teacher Candidate lesson plans prior to the Candidate teaching. - 10.
 Use professional judgment in collaboration with the College Faculty to determine the appropriate balance between your time in/out of the classroom during the days the Teacher Candidate is responsible for planning and managing the learning activities in the classroom. - 11.
 Collaborate with the College Faculty in the continuing evaluation of the Teacher Candidate. - 12.
 Alert the College Faculty to circumstances that may be threatening the successful completion of the student teaching assignment as soon as the concern arises.
-If necessary, initiate the process for removing the candidate from the classroom (see page 22). - 13.
+If necessary, initiate the process for removing the candidate from the classroom (see page 21). - 13.
 Provide for a substitute teacher when absent so that the Teacher Candidate is always under the supervision of a certified teacher.
-During the second student teaching experience, if the Teacher Candidate has a valid Intern Substitute Certificate (which requires the prior approval of the Cooperating Teacher-Mentor and College Faculty), the Cooperating Teacher has the option of allowing the Teacher Candidate to serve as the substitute teacher. - 14.
+During the second student teaching experience, if the Teacher Candidate has a valid Intern Substitute Certificate (which requires the prior approval of the Cooperating Mentor Teacher and College Faculty), the Cooperating Mentor Teacher has the option of allowing the Teacher Candidate to serve as the substitute teacher. - 14.
 Write a narrative evaluation of the candidate based on the MiT Student Teaching Rubric and give it to the College Faculty at the final three-way evaluation conference.